 Other local towns and villages are; Barnoldswick - 1 mile (1.6 km) north west, Kelbrook - 2 miles (3.2 km) east, Earby - 2 miles (3.2 km) north east, Thornton in Craven 3 miles (4.8 km) north east, Foulridge - 2 miles (3.2 km) south and Colne 3.5 miles (5.6 km) south.

 Supporting documents outlining the guidlines under which the council operates can be found at the bottom of this page.
-If you require any clarification on the contents of any of the supporting documents, please contact the council clerk.
+If you require any clarification on the contents of any of the supporting documents please contact the Clerk.